Force Sensing for Wearable Human-Robot Interfaces via Fluidic Innervation: Discussion

-Nevertheless, our initial results show promise for integration of sensorized pads to accurately quantify interaction force in wearable robotic applications with high resolution and low latency.
-In the future this high-fidelity measurement could provide useful information during device use, such as user movement intent and force output, which could be directly integrated into the control loop to adapt and optimize robotically applied forces in real time \cite{divekar2024versatile} and over longer time scales \cite{zhang2017human}.
-Direct force measurement could also enhance user comfort by enabling real-time minimization of interaction forces as well as providing valuable information on pressure distributions to inform future device designs.
+Overall, our initial results show promise for FI sensorized pads to accurately quantify interaction force in wearable robotic applications with high resolution and low latency.
+In the future, these force measurements could provide useful information during device use, such as user movement intent and force output, which could be integrated into the control loop to adapt and optimize robotically applied forces in real time \cite{divekar2024versatile} and over longer time scales \cite{zhang2017human}.
+Direct force measurement could also enhance user comfort by minimizing unwanted interaction forces in real-time and by quantifying pressure distributions to inform future device designs.